zacharygriffee/dagify/readme.md

 - **Reactive Graph Support:**
   Organize nodes into a `ReactiveGraph` for structured dependency management, automatic cycle prevention, and internal Buffer key handling.

+- **Composite Aggregation:**
+  Create composites from arrays or objects of reactive nodes so that you can subscribe to a single aggregated output that updates whenever any underlying node changes.

 - **RxJS Observable Integration:**
   Observables passed as dependencies are automatically converted into reactive nodes.
 Computed nodes can also return observables for asynchronous computations.
 Additionally, each node exposes a `toObservable()` method for seamless RxJS interoperation.